-The SAS child protection policy works for the child, the family and the community
+The LCS child protection policy works for the child, for the family, and for our community

 Research indicates that international communities are as prone to child abuse as communities in their home country.
 Child abuse is a multi-faceted issue that involves dynamics of the child, the family, and the community.
-The SAS Child Protection Policy works to respond at all three levels.
+The LCS Child Protection Policy works to respond at all three levels.